geudde/attic-chest/pages/04.season-3/24.meeting-45/10.au-revoir/docs.md

 The cards of congee are all speedily written
 And off go the coaches, post-chaises, and gigs
 The portmanteaux & band-boxes, baskets & wigs.
-But wherever we stray beneath heaven’s wide cope
+But wherever we stray beneath Heaven’s wide cope
-“Au revoir!” is our watch-word, our motto, & Hope.
+“Au revoir!” is our watch-word, our motto, & hope.

 But where shall thy lyre, my dear Stella be hung?
 Or rather afresh should that lyre be strung